Making the Most of the Rest of the School Year (Copy) (Copy)

 If It’s Not on the Calendar, It’s Not in the System!

 If data conversations only happen when teams have extra time, decisions about screening, interventions, and progress monitoring are inconsistent and often reactive.
-Students who most need coordinated support are often the ones who slip through the cracks and all educators in a school fail to build the confidence with data that leaders hope they have.
+Students who most need coordinated support are often the ones who slip through the cracks.
+Additionally, all educators in the school fail to build the confidence with data that leaders hope they have.
 This is a great time to review the yearlong calendar of data meetings for grade‑level teams/PLCs, Building Leadership Teams (BLTs), and District Leadership Teams (DLTs), and consider how to use existing teams to maximize the impact of already-existing student data.

 In this article, we’ll consider 3 big ideas